Julian Richer: Charitable interests

 15% of the profits from Richer Sounds are donated to charities.

-Richer has a particular interest in supporting charities involved with human rights, animal welfare, social housing deprivation and fighting injustice.
+Richer has a particular interest in supporting charities involved with issues such as human rights, animal welfare and social housing deprivation.

 Richer founded ACTS435, which was launched in December 2009 by the Archbishop of York, Dr John Sentamu, who remains a patron.

 Acts435 connects people in need with people who can donate.
-ACTS435 operates from some 600 locations, mostly churches but also Citizens Advice branches and debt counselling centres.
-Christians Against Poverty and The Trussell Trust are key partners.
-Some thirty thousand people have benefited from the charity (as of May 2021).
-The charity allows people to give directly to those in need.
-This means that 100% of funds raised by Acts435 goes to the recipients.
+ACTS435 operates from about 600 locations, mostly churches but also Citizens Advice branches and debt counselling centres.
+Christians Against Poverty and the Trussell Trust are key partners.
+Over thirty thousand people have benefited from the charity (as of May 2021).
+The charity allows people to give directly to those in need, meaning that 100% of funds raised by Acts435 goes to the recipients.

-He founded the charity ASB Help in autumn 2013 which supports victims of anti-social behaviour.
-Baroness Newlove, Victims’ Commissioner, endorsed ASB Help soon after, commenting “I am delighted that ASB Help has launched this service to help equip victims in the fight against anti-social behaviour."
-The charity’s website provides interactive guides, practical information and the necessary tools on how to effectively report anti-social behaviour. it helps in between two and five thousand people per week.
+He founded the charity ASB Help in 2013 which supports victims of anti-social behaviour.
+Baroness Newlove, Victims’ Commissioner, endorsed ASB Help soon after, commenting: "I am delighted that ASB Help has launched this service to help equip victims in the fight against anti-social behaviour."
+The charity’s website provides interactive guides, practical information and the necessary tools on how to effectively report anti-social behaviour.
+It helps over two thousand people per week.

 He founded Richer Unsigned, a not-for-profit designed to promote the best undiscovered music the UK has to offer.
-Richer Unsigned supports and promotes musicians who may just be getting started, who have been in the industry a while or simply don't have a great label deal.
+Richer Unsigned supports and promotes musicians who may just be getting started, who have been in the industry a while or simply do not have a great label deal.
 It currently has over 3,000 artists featured on its website.

+In 2017, Parallel Histories was launched, which Richer co-founded, with the aim of offering schools a way to teach both sides of contentious historical issues.

 In 2018 he founded TaxWatch which launched in October, dedicated to the research and exposure of aggressive tax avoiding corporations.
-TaxWatch has been cited by several newspapers, including The Times, The Financial Times, The Guardian, The Daily Telegraph and many others as well as Parliament with regard to corporate tax avoidance, including high profile investigations into tech, media and retail companies.
-It was also included in International Tax Review’s 2020-2021 Global Tax 50.
-International Tax Review’s Global Tax 50 is an annual list of “the most influential figures and events in fiscal policy over the past year.”
-The list also seeks to recognise “who and what will be particularly important” in the coming year.
-In their article about TaxWatch ITR noted, “TaxWatch has existed for just over two years but, in that time, it has made a big name for itself.”
+TaxWatch has been cited by several newspapers, including The Times, the Financial Times, The Guardian, The Daily Telegraph and many others as well as Parliament with regard to corporate tax avoidance, including high profile investigations into tech, media and retail companies.
+It was also included in International Tax Review's 2020–2021 Global Tax 50.
+International Tax Review’s Global Tax 50 is an annual list of "the most influential figures and events in fiscal policy over the past year."
+The list also seeks to recognise "who and what will be particularly important" in the coming year.